Skip to content

 Upstream Integration📜

 Before beginning the process of integrating a package into Big Bang, you will need to create a workspace and create or sync the package’s Helm chart.
-This document shows you how to setup the workspace and sync the upstream Helm chart.
+This document shows you how to set up the workspace and sync the upstream Helm chart.

 Prerequisites📜